zo0r/react-native-push-notification/README.md

 In the notifications options, you can provide a custom channel id with `channelId: "your-custom-channel-id"`, if the channel doesn't exist, it will be created with options passed above (importance, vibration, sound).
 Once the channel is created, the channel will not be update.
 Make sure your `channelId` is different if you change these options.
 If you have created a custom channel in another way, it will apply options of the channel.

 Custom and generated channels can have custom name and description in the `AndroidManifest.xml`, only if the library is responsible of the creation of the channel.
+You can also use `channelName` and `channelDescription` when you use to override the name or description.
+Once the channel is created, you won't be able to update them.

 ```xml
   <meta-data  android:name="com.dieam.reactnativepushnotification.notification_channel_name.[CHANNEL_ID]"